-The injured party bears the burden of the proof with regard to the defect of the product, the damage suffered and the existence of a causal link between the defect and damage.
+The injured party bears the burden of proof with regard to the defect of the product, the damage suffered, and the existence of a causal link between the defect and damage.

 A traditional trend of merit courts was to assume the existence of the defect by the damage caused; in other words, in accordance with this stance, the mere fact that the use of a product caused damage would be enough to infer the existence of a defect.
-However, this trend has been overturned further to a decision of the Supreme Court, which can be now regarded as a benchmark in the matter (Court of Cassation, Judgment No. 6007 of 15 March 2007).
-Indeed, assuming a more severe approach, the Supreme Court established that the general rules on burden of proof set out in the Civil Code have to be applied.
+However, this trend has been overturned further to a decision of the Supreme Court, which can be now regarded as a benchmark in the matter (Court of Cassation, Judgment No. 6007 of 2007).
+Indeed, assuming a more severe approach, the Supreme Court established that the general rules on burden of proof set out in the Civil Code must be applied.
 Italian decisions, even if from the Supreme Court, do not consist of binding precedents and only have a persuasive effect.
 Nonetheless, so far, the trend of both high and lower courts is to follow the interpretation at issue.
-In addition, more recent case law of the Supreme Court confirms the requirement for the damaged party to prove that the damage suffered was caused by the 'defect' of the product (which has to be thus identified) and not merely by the product itself (see Court of Cassation, Judgments Nos.
-29828 of 20 November 2018; 23477 of 28 September 2018).
+In addition, more recent case law of the Supreme Court confirms the requirement for the damaged party to prove that the damage suffered was caused by the 'defect' of the product (which has therefore to be identified) and not merely by the product itself (see Court of Cassation, Judgments Nos.
+12225 of 2021, 13148 of 2020, 29828 of 2018, 23477 of 2018).

-However, if the proof of the defect is not easily attainable, presumptions may be resorted to in order to demonstrate the existence of them.
-In this regard, the Court of Cassation confirmed that the demonstration of a 'secondary fact', if based on clear and demonstrated facts, may be considered sufficient by judges to indirectly infer the existence of the 'main fact', such as the defect of the product (Court of Cassation, judgment No. 29828 of 20 November 2018).
+However, if the proof of the defect is not easily attainable, presumptions may be resorted to so as to demonstrate their existence.
+In this regard, the Court of Cassation confirmed that the demonstration of a 'secondary fact', if based on clear and demonstrated facts, may be considered sufficient by judges to indirectly infer the existence of the 'main fact', such as the defect of the product (Court of Cassation, Judgment Nos.
+12225 of 2021, 29828 of 2018).

-A decision of a trial court (Court of Appeals of Brescia, judgment of 2 February 2014) in which the relevant case was sent back by the Supreme Court to be decided again on the merits (Court of Cassation, judgment No. 20985 of 8 October 2007) established that the injured party can meet its burden to prove the defect of the product by merely submitting evidence that the same product cannot be used safely, as could be legitimately expected.
+A decision of a trial court (Court of Appeals of Brescia, Judgment of 2 February 2014) in which the relevant case was sent back by the

+Supreme Court to be decided again on the merits (Court of Cassation, Judgment No. 20985 of 2007) established that the injured party can meet its burden to prove the defect of the product by merely submitting evidence that the same product cannot be used safely, as it could be legitimately expected.
 Thus, according to this decision, it is not necessary that the injured party indicates and detects the inherent vice owing to the project or the manufacturing of the product at issue (in this case, the defect regarded a breast implant, which emptied out just two years after it was inserted).

-According to a relevant decision of the Court of Justice of the European Union in a case concerning medical devices, the detection of a potential defect of products belonging to the same group or series may legitimately lead to assume that a single item from this group or series is defective, without the need to conduct a specific assessment over the single item (judgment of 5 March 2015, Cases Nos.
+In line with the relevant decision of the Court of Justice of the European Union in a case concerning medical devices, the detection of a potential defect of products belonging to the same group or series may legitimately lead one to assume that a single item from this group or series is defective, without the need to conduct a specific assessment of the single item (Judgment of 5 March 2015, Cases Nos.
 C-503/13 and C-504/13).